aws-samples/aws-cdk-managed-elkk/README.md

 Create a file in the project "elk_stack" folder as "constants.py"

-Create the file content as below file with the correct region and account, ensure that the keypair name matches that used previously
+Create the file content as below file with the correct region and account, ensure that the keypair name matches that used previously.

 ```python
 #!/usr/bin/env python3